Providing a security solution for vulnerable, empty, high street shops

 Tenants tend to leave a lot of paper-based waste on their departure, plus unwanted mail delivered daily.
 We bagged up and removed all the paper waste for recycling.

-A range of additional services was available for the client.
+A range of additional vacant property protection services was available for the client.
 We installed a wireless, video verified alarm inside the building, that is monitored by our Alarm Receiving Centre.

 Overall, the retail security services we provided were successful.
 We kept them informed of any on-going security or access risks in order to ensure the property remained insurance compliant.
 The property owner, Eden Thomas explained, “We were impressed by the quick turnaround with security solutions put in place in only 48 hours.”